nodejs/node-eps/007-extension-flag.md

 node --entry-extension=js app.js
 ```

+### Userland Extensions

+Some libraries extend `require.extensions` with new extensions.
+These libraries should be considered when determining the list of extensions allowed in `--entry-extension`.

+Any future extensions to the ESM based loading mechanisms will have to account for collisions and define behavior when they collide.

+### Early Errors

+Any unknown file extension should prevent the main entry point to the program from executing anything.
+Preloaded files such as using `--require` should continue to load normally.

+Any error produced by this should describe how to get the list of known extensions; and the error should attempt to point towards how to add an extension if needed.
+The error may change from preferring `require.extensions` to a new mechanism that supports ESM over time.

 ## Alternate Possibilities

 Some alternate possibilities exist that might be relevant. `--entry-url` for example could be used to provide an `import.meta.url` properly while also providing the pathname that contains an extension.
 However, since URLs are not mandated to have file extensions this might be for nothing.
 Applications can also access `process.cwd()` to recreate similar data to `import.meta.url`.